Enforcement Rules of the Special Education Act

 Article 3

-In order to conduct a regular annual survey of the current situation of special education students within its jurisdiction and report the numbers of students requiring different types of placements in accordance with Article 8 of the Act, the competent authority at each level shall set up and make use of a special education reporting system encompassing each educational stage and shall coordinate appropriate reciprocal links of its reporting system with the reporting systems of the competent health authority and of the competent social welfare authority.
+Each year, after conducting a regular survey of the situation of special education students and preschoolers within its jurisdiction and reporting the number of education placements required, in accordance with Article 8 of the Act, the competent authority at each level shall set up and make use of a special education reporting system for each educational stage and mutually coordinated appropriate links with the reporting systems set up by the competent authorities for health, social affairs, and labor affairs and make details of the general situation of special education public.

 A competent authority may commission an educational institution, agency or organization to undertake the setting up and use of the special education reporting system referred to in Paragraph 1.